Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 All parton energy loss observables described so far are only sensitive to the properties of the QGP integrated over its lifetime of ${\sim}10^{-23}\unit{s}$, as the hard scattered partons are produced during the initial stages of the collision.
 In contrast, the top quark, the heaviest elementary particle known (and accessible in nucleus-nucleus collisions at the LHC), can provide complementary insights into the time structure of the QGP.
 Indeed, and as noted in Ref.~\cite{Apolinario:2017sob}, hadronically decaying \PW bosons, produced in top quark decays, provide a well calibrated ``time delay'' between the moment of the collision (when the top quarks are produced) and the moment when the \PW boson decay daughters start interacting with the QGP medium.
 The magnitude of the time delay can be determined by implementing a selection based on the reconstructed \pt of the top quark.
+Using such a procedure, and the event samples expected to be collected by the end of the HL-LHC running period, we should be able to probe lifetime scales at the 1\,fm level.

 As an initial step toward conducting these types of investigations, CMS has presented the first evidence of top quark production in \AonA collision systems.
 This evidence is derived from 5.02\TeV \PbPb collision data~\cite{CMS:2020aem}.
 In particular, two methods are used to measure the cross section for top quark pair production via the decay into charged leptons (electrons or muons, leading to $\Pepm\Pgm^\mp$, \mumu, and $\Pep\Pem$ final states) and \cPqb quarks (separated into 0\PQb-, 1\PQb-, and 2\PQb-tagged jet multiplicity categories).
 One method relies on the leptonic information alone, while the other one exploits, in addition, the presence of \cPqb quarks.
 For both the dilepton-only and dilepton plus \cPqb-tagged jets methods, a boosted decision tree classifier is trained on the simulated \ttbar signal versus the overall $\cPZ/\PGg^\ast$ background (Fig.~\ref{fig:openhf_top}, left).
 This classifier is based exclusively on leptonic quantities to minimize effects from the imprecise knowledge of the jet properties in the HI environment.
 For both methods, the measured cross sections are compatible with, though somewhat lower than, the expectations from scaled \pp data and QCD predictions (Fig.~\ref{fig:openhf_top}, right).
 This measurement serves as a proof of concept for using the top quark as a novel probe, potentially enabling the investigation of energy loss and QGP dynamics at various stages during the temporal evolution of the system.